phouse512/blog/_posts/2020-09-06-recover-data-failed-ntfs-drive.markdown

 if the device doesn't even register there, unfortunately this won't help you.

-You will need an output disk that can contain the entire failed disk, not just the amount you used, so if you have a 1TB hard drive you are attempting to recover, I recommend using at least a 2TB hard drive to store the output. ddrescue copies block for block, and doesn't know anything about the contents.
+You will need an output disk that can contain the entire failed disk, not just the amount you used, so if you have a 1 TB hard drive you are attempting to recover, I recommend using at least a 2 TB hard drive to store the output. ddrescue copies block for block, and doesn't know anything about the contents.

 ddrescue can be run with a mapfile that can allow the process to be picked up